Caldass/europe_players_data/README.md

 *	**Linear Regression**: R² = 0.39
 *	**Random Forest** : R² = 0.17

-At last I tryied using only keepers:
+At last I tried using only keepers:
 *	**Linear Regression**: R² = 0.12
 *	**Random Forest** : R² = -0.0

 ## Model Conclusion
-Unfortunately the best result I managed to get using these 2 algorithms explained around 0.4 and 0.5 per cent of the data at best, which is not good enough for a prediction model.
+Unfortunately, the best result I managed to get using these 2 algorithms explained around 0.4 and 0.5 per cent of the data at best, which is not good enough for a prediction model.
 In my perspective, there isn't enough stats in this dataset so that one could actually predict player prices since football is way too complex to sum up its valuable stats in goals, assists, appearances, age, etc. Football takes into account many other factors that will hardly be found in any football stats website.
 Not to mention that these stats are way too general.
 For example, center-backs and defensive midfielders should have tackles and ball recovery stats to be taken into account too.
 Keepers should have a saves stat and so on.